tmux-plugins/tmux-yank/README.md

 # Tmux Yank

 Enables copying to system clipboard in Tmux.

-Works on Linux and OS X.
+Tested and working on Linux, OSX and Cygwin.

 ### Screencast